 redemption

-This week we celebrate the Feast of the Presentation of the Lord, which commemorates the occasion in which Jesus was taken to Jerusalem to be dedicated in the temple according to the Law.
+This week we celebrate the Feast of the Presentation of the Lord, which commemorates the occasion in which Jesus was taken to Jerusalem to be dedicated in the Temple according to the Law.
 This precedent originated with the tenth plague in Egypt in which God doomed all the firstborn and required that humans and animals had to be bought back or redeemed.

 In the Gospel According to Luke 2:22–40 (NABRE), this concept of redemption enters the Presentation story, but not where we might expect.
 The Greek verb λύτρωσις (lytrosis) comes from a word meaning “ransom” or the price for buying back a life.